SixGod191001/azure-adf-framework/README.md

 # azure-adf-framework
-azure adf common framework which will be orchestrator to organize different job, such as adf pipeline, databricks
+  Azure ADF common framework which will be orchestrator to organize different job, such as adf pipeline, databricks

 ## Prerequisites:
 - Azure Account